 Reportedly, the year 2020 witnessed a double ransomware attack due to remote working culture in the wake of the COVID-19 pandemic.
 The lack of work from home cyber security measures was the biggest reason behind the surge in cyber attacks.
 Not to mention, just recently, another giant firm Gyrodata suffered a massive ransomware attack.

-Comparatively, the cyber threat landscape has evolved the most this year because of the mayhem created by cybercriminals.
-Currently, they have been launching back to back cyberattacks to breach data of small and big enterprises.
-They have been leveraging new exploitable vulnerabilities to attack organizations running their businesses remotely.
+Comparatively, the cyber threat landscape has evolved and cyber criminals are getting more sophisticated.
+Currently, they have been launching back-to-back cyber attacks to breach the data of small and big enterprises.

-In case the demanded ransom is not paid on time or not paid at all, these cybercriminals compromise the sensitive data by publicizing it.
+In case the demanded ransom is not paid on time or not paid at all, these cyber criminals compromise sensitive data by publicizing it.
 However, these threat actors have become smarter than before in exploiting their victims.
-They steal encrypted data and gain double income by selling it on cybercriminal forums at cheap rates.
+They steal encrypted data and gain double income by selling it on cyber criminal forums at cheap rates.